typicode/xv/README.md

 ## Early access for Sponsors

 For a limited time `xv` is available to Sponsors only.
-Once the goal of 70 sponsors is reached (currently 58), I'll release it under MIT for everyone 🎉
+Once the goal of 70 sponsors is reached (__currently 61/70__), I'll release it under MIT for everyone 🎉

 **If you like this project and my work, please help me reach this goal by [becoming a sponsor](https://github.com/sponsors/typicode).
 Thank you!**